cybersader/awesome-cybersader/📁 51 - Cyberbase/Obsidian Roadmaps/Dataview and Chronos Roadmap/Dataview and Chronos Roadmap.md

 - When a frontmatter property named "period_COLOR_NAME_HERE: date_range" is used, make a period at that range with that name and color
 - Be able to take the current year from start and end and auto-generate the quarters and put them in as markers
 - Add links to the related task
 - Give an option flag for automatically turning events that are 2 levels down like `\#roadmap/1st/2nd` into periods.
 It's important to note that the color of the period should be, once again, based on status and priority.
+The point here is to have an option that allows you to generate those 2-deep tasks into periods when a description is not present.
+Here's another way to phrase it.
+Below the group level tasks like `\#roadmap/dfir`, if a description is not given, then instead use a "period" and base the color of the period of the, again, the task priority and/or status.
+Done or cancelled could be the only time that green or red are used for instance to show those superseding statuses.
--
+- For markers that are created from tasks, use the green or red respectively when a start or due date is used.
+If no start or due date is used, then use the scheduled date or the created date.
+If a priority is also specifically given, then use the related priority color, but prioritize to the start or due date if those are given for the task in terms of color.

 ## TEST ZONE